eshazen/z80system/myRC2014/README.md

 So one could expand using the same paging scheme up to total 4M.

-It seems also that writing to the ROM is perfectly feasible, and that the ROM and RAM sockets are wired identically
+It seems also that writing to the ROM is perfectly feasible.
+Personally, I would add a hardware "write protect" switch.